 Why is Prem determined not to return to his village?

-Prem was determined not to return to his village because communal riots of hate and violence was happening in his village.
+Prem was determined not to return to his village because communal riots of hate and violence were happening in his village.
 He and other villagers felt that it was unsafe for them to reside in the village where houses were being burnt in fire and people were killing each other and getting involved in communal violence.

 Why did Makara dislike tortoises, snakes and lizards?
 Write a line about each.